mroth/consider/README.md

 Quickly check source code for common racist/sexist/ableist terms, that one might be being used without realizing it.

-Doesn't check for blatant stuff, because if you are using that, you have bigger problems.
-Instead just the sort of things that might unwillingly slip into source code comments of otherwise reasonably aware developers.
+Doesn't check for blatant racist stuff, because if you are using that, you have bigger problems.
+Instead just the sort of things that might unwittingly slip into source code comments of otherwise reasonably aware developers.

-Relies on ripgrep[1] to be installed, since it is WAY faster than anything else in the universe for searching large codebases.
+Relies on [ripgrep][1] to be installed, since it is WAY faster than anything else in the universe for searching large codebases.

 [1]: https://github.com/BurntSushi/ripgrep